IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/Fundamentals of Database Systems Readings.md

       - t3[X] = t4[X] = t1[X] = t2[X].
       - t3[Y] = t1[Y] and t4[Y] = t2[Y].
       - t3[Z] = t2[Z] and t4[Z] = t1[Z].
-  - Whenever X →→ Y holds, we say that X multidetermines Y. Because of the symmetry in the definition, whenever X →→ Y holds in R, so does X →→ Z. Hence, X →→ Y implies X→→Z, and therefore it is sometimes written as X →→ Y|Z.
+  - Whenever X ↠ Y holds, we say that X multidetermines Y. Because of the symmetry in the definition, whenever X ↠ Y holds in R, so does X ↠ Z. Hence, X ↠ Y implies X↠Z, and therefore it is sometimes written as X ↠ Y|Z.
-  - An MVD X →→ Y in R is called a trivial MVD if
+  - An MVD X ↠ Y in R is called a trivial MVD if
     - a) Y is a subset of X, or
     - b) X ∪ Y = R.
     - An MVD that satisfies neither (a) nor (b) is called a nontrivial MVD.